2020 UPDATE: We recently had Jimmy on our Friday Sharpeners podcast for a few (dozen) schooners and a candid yarn. Get around it here.

-Exactly a year ago, I found myself leaving a hotel room in Australia’s capital for a function being held in the downstairs bar.
-I pulled the door closed, adjusted my jacket briefly and turned to face a hallway that featured a man walking casually towards me.
+Exactly three years ago, I found myself leaving a hotel room in Australia’s capital for a function being held in the downstairs bar.
+I pulled the door closed, adjusted my jacket briefly and turned to face a hallway in which a man walked casually towards me.

 ‘Beard Season‘ as it has come to be known, is now a full-blown affair that goes into action each winter, charging the conversation around getting a skin check.
 Participators encourage other young blokes to grow a beard and use its attention-grabbing capability for good.
 Get a skin check, then invite another person to do the same; a person who otherwise would have gone about their daily lives, unaware that their time may be imminently cut short.